Cloudlead20/AlertManager-Rudderstack/README.md

    - Update `server.py` with new enrichment and action logic.
    - Modify webhook handling to accommodate new alert types.

-2. **Documentation**

-   - Update this README to include details about new alert types and actions.
-   - Ensure implementation of new features is documented clearly.

 ## Observability